dylanparsons/dylanparsons/README.md

-# Dylan Parsons

-Software developer with experience in C++, C#, and Python.
+Software engineer with experience in C++, C#, and Python.

 Currently working on quality control systems and automation software.